Grande-Synthe

 Grande-Synthe (/fr/; Groot-Sinten) is a commune in the Nord department in the Nord-Pas de Calais region in northern France.

-It is the third-largest suburb of the city of Dunkerque (Dunkirk) and lies adjacent to it on the west.
+It is the second-largest suburb of the city of Dunkerque (Dunkirk) and lies adjacent to it on the west.

 History

 In 1980, a large part of Petite-Synthe was detached from Dunkerque and included in Grande-Synthe.